Make Extra Money When You Cash in on Kids’ Stuff

 Video Game Systems and Games

-From the gaming systems themselves to the games that go with them, you can make money by selling the ones your kids no longer enjoy playing.
-There are several good options for selling used video games, including game stores, Ebay and sites like Glyde.com.
+You may have heard the story about the man who made $9,000 selling a long-forgotten Nintendo game cartridge.
+While those valuable finds are rare, you can still make money from your kids’ video game habit.
+There are several good options for selling used video games, including game stores, Ebay and Craigslist.
 Have your kids help you sort through the games to decide what they’d like to keep and what they’re willing to sell.
-Consider splitting the profits and letting kids save that money toward buying their next new game.
+Consider splitting the profits and letting kids save that money toward buying their next new game or gaming system.

 Kids’ Clothing and Shoes

 Few things are more frustrating than going through clothing your child has outgrown and finding those brand new pieces with the tags still attached.
 It feels just like throwing money away!
 But you can ease that pain a bit by selling your child’s brand-new or gently used clothing on consignment.
 You’ll make more than you would by selling it a yard sale, and with a lot less hassle.
 There are even some consignment stores that will directly deposit your profits into your PayPal account.
 It couldn’t be easier!

 Just like clothing, kids can outgrow toys, too.
 With the exception of those few ultimate favorites, most kids’ interest in a new toy doesn’t last that long.
 To avoid toys becoming a clutter nightmare, go through them every few months and sell the ones your kids no longer play with.
 It’s actually a great activity for you and your children to do together and a good way to begin talking about the difference between wants and needs.